 Active volcanoes, lava fields and the world's most powerful telescopes: a trip to the island of Hawaii

 Welcome to the southernmost point of the United States of America!
-And do not let you know that she is in Florida.
-Key West Florida is the southernmost point of the continental United States.
-The southernmost point of the United States is here - on the Big Island, in Hawaii, reports "Voice of America".
+And don't be told she is in Florida.
+Key West in Florida is the southernmost point of the continental United States.
+The southernmost point of the United States is located here on the Big Island, Hawaii.
+"Voice of America".

 It all started with that.
 Lava flowing from the fault at the bottom of the Pacific Ocean, gradually, layer by layer, built this island, the most massive and the youngest of the 137 islands of the Hawaiian archipelago.
 They call it that: Big Island, or the island of Hawaii.

-On this island, not only the weather, but also the landscape is constantly changing.
-For example, in this place recently there was a natural pool of Akhalanui surrounded by palm trees, with water, heated by a hot spring.
-The roads that led to the beach now run into a dead end - against a wall of frozen lava that completely covered the pool.
-But then a new black sand beach appeared nearby, which during our visit was not in any guidebook.
+On this island, not only the weather is constantly changing, but also the landscape.
+For example, this site was recently surrounded by palm trees, the natural pool of Akhalanui, with water heated by a hot spring.
+The roads that led to the beach now run into a dead end - a wall of solidified lava that completely covered the pool.
+But a new beach with black sand appeared nearby, which at the time of our visit was not in any guidebook.

 The eruption of Kilauea, the most active volcano in the world, began in 1983 and lasted for three decades.
 The last massive eruption was here in the spring of 2018.
 A lava flow destroyed over 700 homes.

-“We were 15 meters from the stream as he walked,” says the survivor. - Everyone said that it was necessary to get out.
-You could throw a stone and get so close we were.
+“We were 15 meters from the stream when it went,” says a survivor. - Everyone said that it was necessary to get out.
+You could throw a stone and hit, we were so close.
 There were branches, trees, cars in the stream. ”

 The consequences of the eruption are unpredictable.
 After the eruption of 2018, part of the crater just sank inside, and with it part of the roads of the Volcanoes National Park.

 From May to August 2018, more than 80 thousand earthquakes were recorded in this area.
-Halemaumau Crater is about 400 meters deeper.
+The Halemaumau crater has become about 400 meters deeper.
 If you look closely, the road that used to go along the edge of the crater ends up nowhere.
-And where it is preserved, you will not go far.
-At first it’s not at all clear that this is a volcano.
-Kilauea Crater - 4 kilometers in diameter.
-Once upon a time there was a raging lake of fire Lau, which hit Mark Twain in the 19th century.
-Now, from some crevices, haze rises in some places and draws with sulfur.
+And where it has survived, you won't go far.
+At first, it is not at all clear that this is a volcano.
+Kilauea Crater is 4 kilometers in diameter.
+The lake of fire Lau once raged here, which struck Mark Twain in the 19th century.
+Now haze is rising from the crevices in some places and pulling sulfur.

 On the subject: History of Russians who moved to Hawaii